lubanska/lubanska/README.md

 ### 🚀 My Background

 I hold an AP Diploma in Multimedia Design and Communication from KEA (Copenhagen School of Design and Technology), where I developed a strong foundation in HTML/CSS, JavaScript, React.js, WordPress, and UI/UX.
 I began my career as a digital design intern and have since grown into an accomplished frontend developer, honing my skills in both technical development and team collaboration.

-### 🗨️ Let’s Connect

-I'm currently seeking full-time employment opportunities in Copenhagen and would love to expand my professional network.
-If you’re interested in collaborating or discussing exciting projects in tech and design, feel free to reach out!
-Let’s create something amazing together!